spondec/soletrade/README.md

 ```
 ./vendor/bin/sail artisan trade
 ```
-   * You can see that we *must* prefix any commands to our app with `./vendor/bin/sail`.
+   * You can see that we *must* prefix any commands to our app with `./vendor/bin/sail` when using Docker.

 ### Full